tbates/umx/README.md

 	* `umxHetcor(data, use = "pairwise.complete.obs")` *# Compute appropriate pair-wise correlations for mixed data types.*
 	* Dozens more: Check out the "family links" in `?umx` and in any help file!

-Feel free to use, and submit code and requests via Github.
+Code and requests welcome via Github.
 Tell your friends!
-Publish more good science :-)
+Publish good science :-)

 For thrill-seekers and collaborators only: the bleeding-edge development version is here: